Florida Spousal Support

 What Is Spousal Support?

-Here are the current types of Florida spousal support agreements in Florida:
+Here are the current types of Florida spousal support in Florida:

 Bridge-the-Gap Alimony

-This type of alimony is meant to help the receiving spouse experience a smooth transition from married life or singledom.
-It involves a short-term agreement used to pay for their identifiable needs.
-You can use these payments to purchase a car or make a down payment for a mortgage.
+This type of alimony is meant to help the receiving spouse experience a smooth transition from married life to being single.
+It involves a short-term amount, not to exceed 2 years, used to pay for their identifiable needs.
+These payments are generally used to purchase a car, pay first and last month’s rent, or make a down payment for a mortgage.

 Rehabilitative Alimony